armin-reichert/mazes/README.md

 Path finding algorithms:
 - The EasyGrid library contains a DFS and BFS-based path finding implementation.

-As an example, this is the code for Prim's MST algorithm:
+As an example, here is the code for the generator based on Prim's minimum-spanning-tree algorithm:

 ```java
 public class PrimMST extends MazeAlgorithm {